precice/precice.github.io/content/community/minisymposia/iacm-wccm-2024.md

   - Flexible macro-micro coupling for spatial simulation of the liver (Steffen Gerhäusser, University of Stuttgart)
   - A coupled two-muscle-one-tendon model of the agonist-antagonist myoneural interface (Carme Homs Pons, University of Stuttgart)

-Next to the minisymposium, we are also organizing a [full-day training course](https://wccm2024.usacm.org/short-courses) in the context of the conference and we are contributing a general poster about preCICE and the new [preECO project](https://precice.discourse.group/t/shape-the-future-of-the-precice-ecosystem-the-preeco-project/2019/1).
+Next to the minisymposium, we organized a [full-day training course](https://wccm2024.usacm.org/short-courses) in the context of the conference and we contributed a general poster about preCICE and the new [preECO project](https://precice.discourse.group/t/shape-the-future-of-the-precice-ecosystem-the-preeco-project/2019/1).

 Other talks mentioning preCICE in their abstract: